ratnaweera/sandtrails/docs/index.md

 ![Wiring overview](assets/wiring-1.jpg)

 This can and will be improved in the future.
+So the following instructions do not go into detail since this will be changing soon anyway.

 ### Raspberry GPIO pinout